nmshd/documentation/_docs_integrate/requests-via-messages.md

 Even though the `peer` property is optional, it is recommended to specify it whenever possible.
 This allows additional validation rules to execute.
-If you are sending a Request over Message, you'll always know the peer, as it is the `recipient` of the Message.
+If you are sending a Request via Message, you'll always know the peer, as it is the `recipient` of the Message.

 ```json
 {